Open-Data-Product-Initiative/odps-examples/faq/ai-agent-consumption.md

 ### Referencing and Reusability

 Modular components (e.g., dataAccess, license, dataQuality, pricingPlans) can be reused and referenced.
-AI agents can follow these links to build a complete picture of a product’s structure and obligations [1].
+AI agents can follow these links to build a complete picture of a product’s structure and obligations.

 ### Alignment with MCP (Model Context Protocol)

 ODPS complements MCP, which allows AI agents to dynamically explore, query, and consume data products.
-ODPS provides the "what" (declaration), while MCP handles the "how" (runtime interaction) [1].
+ODPS provides the "what" (declaration), while MCP handles the "how" (runtime interaction).

 ### Support for AI-Native Experiences